Ragnar Kjartansson (performance artist): The Visitors

 The Visitors is a 2012 installation and video art piece created by Ragnar.
 He named the piece for The Visitors, the final album by the Swedish pop band ABBA.
 The piece was commissioned by the Migros Museum in Zurich, and was one of the museum's inaugural exhibits.
 The premiere of the piece marked Ragnar's first solo show in Switzerland.

 The Visitors constitutes the performance of a song written by Ásdís Sif Gunnarsdóttir, Ragnar's ex-wife.
 The piece is displayed across nine different screens, each featuring musicians or artists either by themselves or in groups in different rooms of a house, or outside, performing simultaneously but separately.
 One screen features Ragnar by himself.
 Others featured in the piece include Ragnar's friends, both from the artist's native Reykjavík and elsewhere, as well as residents of Rokeby Farm, where the piece was filmed.

 The piece was originally shown at the Migros Museum in Switzerland, and premiered in the United States in early 2013 at the Luhring Augustine Gallery.
-The piece has since been displayed in several museums around the world, including The Broad in Los Angeles, The Guggenheim in New York City, the Institute of Contemporary Art in Boston, the Turner House Gallery in Penarth, the Hirshhorn Museum and Sculpture Garden in Washington, D.C., the Frist Center for the Visual Arts in Nashville, Tennessee, and the San Francisco Museum of Modern Art.
+The piece has since been displayed in several museums around the world, including The Broad in Los Angeles, The Guggenheim in New York City, the Montreal Museum of Contemporary Art, the Institute of Contemporary Art in Boston, the Turner House Gallery in Penarth, the Hirshhorn Museum and Sculpture Garden in Washington, D.C., the Frist Center for the Visual Arts in Nashville, Tennessee, and the San Francisco Museum of Modern Art.
 The piece returned to the Institute of Contemporary Art in February 2019.
 The piece came to the Dallas Museum of Art in September 2019.
+It also went to the High Museum of Art in 2021 where it was displayed with Postcards to Marguerite "that draws a literary parallel to the musical exchange between friends in The Visitors."

 The piece was filmed at Rokeby Farm, located in upstate New York, near Barrytown.
 Rokeby is a home and estate that at one point belonged to the Astor family, and later the Livingston family.
 The property is now inhabited by various descendants of both families, and other tenants.
 The property was the site of an earlier 2007 piece by Ragnar, titled The Blossoming Trees Performance, during which he recorded himself as a plein-air painter for two days.
 The estate has also been used by other artists, due to the unique interiors of the main house on the property.